jgoodacre93/PhishMailer/README.md

 ## You Don't Get Creds Using This Tool

 ## Legal Disclaimer
-I Won't Say That You Can Only Use This Tool For Educational Purposes And That You Can't Use It To Hack Other People Because I Have used It To Hack Others But Remember That It Is Illegal To Do It So If You Get Caught You're On Your Own Don't Come To Me And Blame Me For It
+You Can Only Use This Tool For Educational Purposes, Remember That It Is Illegal To Hack Others, You Get Caught You're On Your Own
+Don't Come To Me And Blame Me For It

 ### Features